badmotorfinger/git-psradar/README.md

 origin/master and origin/tmp have diverged.
 Our local tmp branch also has 15 changes to pull and 1 to push up to origin/tmp.
 Essentally the arrows in the middle show branch diversion on the server and the arrows to the right show diversions between the local branch and the remote branch it's tracking.

+![ShowStashCount]

+There is 1 item in our stash stack

+![OriginMasterDiveredTmp]

+origin/master has divered by 1 commit from our local tmp branch

+![TmpAheadOriginMaster]

+tmp branch is locally ahead by 1 commit from origin/master (blue arrow)

+![OriginTmpAheadOriginMaster]

+origin/tmp ahead by 1 commit from origin/master (green arrow).
+The arrow changes colour after pushing the branch to the remote.

 ### Background fetch

 When entering a git repository at the command line, Git-PsRadar will place a 0 length file in your `.git` directory called `lastupdatetime`.
 If the modified date shows it's older than 5 minutes, a background `git fetch` (which won't affect your current working copy) will be performed which will then show pending changes in the PowerShell HUD prompt.
 It's a feature I intend to make configurable in the near future.